Our short but sweet visit to Milan

 Next morning we enjoyed breakfast at the Il Vico della Torretta restaurant where we dined in the timeless atmosphere of the carefully restored dining area with frescoed walls and crystal chandeliers which transported us to another era.

-The Villa provides unrivaled modern comforts and has been restored in a prestigious historic setting, preserving as many of the original features as possible.
+The Villa provides unrivalled modern comforts and has been restored in a prestigious, historic setting.
+Care was taken to preserve as many of the original features as possible.
 Many of the ceilings have the original four century old oak timbers.
-Frescos were relocated and the colour, where painted remains original with tones of ivory or pinkish undertones and many interior walls had polished Venetian plaster with Venetian stucco work.
-The 17th century walls of these spendid reception rooms certainly could recount the past and transport you to another era.
+Frescos were relocated and those painted retain the colour and original tones of ivory or pinkish undertones.
+Many of the interior walls have polished Venetian plaster with Venetian stucco work.
+The 17th century walls of these splendid reception rooms certainly could recount the past and transport you to another era.

 Inside the hotel grounds is the Oratory of Santa Margherita, a chapel where they still conduct Sunday mass.

-It was soon time to say goodbye to Milan.
+It was soon time to say goodbye to Milan, if only we had at least 48 hours in Milan.
 Our visit there was short, but it was now time to make our way back to the train station for another train journey, this time onto Salzburg.
 On the train we ordered coffee and enjoyed our Panettone which truly made it a short, but sweet visit to Milan.

 If we’d had more time we would have gone on a walking tour, visited the Duomo and checked out the fashions at Galleria Vittorio Emanuele.
 But we couldn’t resist being so close and not at least passing through and treating ourselves to a short, but opulent stay.